Petit guide pour bien manger en camping!

 - oats for breakfast

-- mix of nuts (raw cashews, almonds, sunflower seeds, raisins) - ideal for small cravings while hiking and to add to your salads or oatmeal in the morning.
+- nut mix (raw cashews, almonds, sunflower seeds, raisins) - great for snacks while hiking and to add to salads or oatmeal in the morning.

-- bars to eat as a snack during the hikes
+- bars to eat as a snack during hikes

 - peanut butter, jams, etc.

-- more gourmet little snacks that are fun to treat yourself at the end of a day out (chips, chocolate,...)
+- more indulgent snacks that are a pleasure to treat yourself to at the end of a day spent outdoors (chips, chocolate, etc.)

 Of course, the amount of food you bring with you will depend on the length of your stay.
-This is why if you are only going away for a weekend, it is practical to plan your meals in advance so as not to bring too much "stock" with you.
-If you are going camping for a long time, it is often possible to restock on the way.
-Thus, it is not necessary to bring enough ingredients for the entire duration of your trip.
+That's why if you're only going for a weekend, it's a good idea to plan your meals in advance so you don't bring too much "stock" with you.
+And if you're going for a long time, you can restock on supplies along the way!

-As for fresh foods, we particularly recommend making your own halloumi, feta, and Greek yogurt ahead of time that you can bring with you.
+When it comes to fresh food, we particularly recommend making your own halloumi, feta, and Greek yogurt in advance to bring with you.